 I have to reach Dick! she thought.
 I must warn Earth’s heroes!

-Even as the Titans landed on the Greek isle, several uniformed guards greeted them.
+Even as the New Teen Titans landed on the Greek island, several uniformed guards greeted them.

 Donna Troy pulled down a blazing energy weapon and crushed it to a pile of scrap.
 “I’d say these lowlifes won’t come quietly,” she said wryly.